Hidden Gems: The Bubbler

 In late 1973, Jerry Ermi took over and renamed it Ermi's Tavern, which is what it was called when it suffered $20,000 in damage from a fire deemed suspicious because another smaller fire was found about 20 feet from the building.

-Under new ownership, the place became the Bee Hive for a decade before Gene Lien brought back the classic Hob Nob name, which appears to have endured until Bashaw bought the place with her brothers Cort and David.
+Under new ownership, the place became the Bee Hive for a decade before Gene Lien brought back the classic Hob Nob name, which endured through Tom Steinbrenner's tenure – which began in 1997 – and until Bashaw bought the place with her brothers Cort and David.

 "We're here 10 years," Bashaw says.
 "Just celebrated in January.
 I started tending bar when I was 18, so, I've been doing it a long time.
 It's been interesting, to say the least (being a bar owner).
 It was huge learning curve the first couple years.